 3. Check how much the new provider has offered you to transfer from your negative balance.
 If you transfer the maximum amount and you have a remaining balance on your current credit card, you could start to clear that balance first before paying towards the new balance that's within the 0% introductory period.
 This will help you pay off your debts quicker.

 Is it OK to max out a credit card?

 Although there’s nothing stopping you from maxing out your credit card, it should be avoided at all costs.
 Here’s why:

-Getting too close to your credit limit puts you in danger of going over it, and this can harm your credit score as a result in financial penalties.
+- Getting too close to your credit limit puts you in danger of going over it, which can harm your credit score and result in penalty fees.

 Overall it's important to only use available credit when you can afford to repay it.
 If you do not, your debts could spiral out of control.